bruceravel/demeter/documentation/DPG/highlevel/plot.rst

    :target: ../_images/plot_r_r123.png
    :align: left

-   The :quoted:`R123 plot` is the second of the pre-packaged specialty plot types.
-This one, is just like the k123 plot in that three copies of the data are overplotted using each of the three k-weights with scaling and offset computed automatically.
-This R123 plot was plotted as the magnitude of |chi| (R).
-The R123 plot respects the value of the ``r_pl`` attribute of the Plot object.
+   The :quoted:`R123 plot` is another pre-packaged specialty plot types.
+This one, is just like the :quoted:`k123` plot in that three copies of the data are overplotted using each of the three k-weights with scaling and offset computed automatically.
+This :quoted:`R123` plot was plotted as the magnitude of |chi| (R).
+The :quoted:`R123` plot respects the value of the ``r_pl`` attribute of the Plot object.

 .. linebreak::